apache/datasketches-website/README.md

         * datasketches-dev -- similar to our Apache [dev@datasketches.apache.org](mailto:dev@datasketches.apache.org), except more interactive, but not as easily searchable.
     * For discussions about problems with any of our sketch repository components (core-java, core-cpp, Hive, Pig, Vector, Android, etc.)
         * [Google-groups forum](https://groups.google.com/forum/#!forum/sketches-user)
-    * For issues about a specific component, please open issues on the appropriate GitHub repository (listed below).
+    * For issues about a specific component, please open issues on the appropriate GitHub repository listed below.
     * If you wish to contribute to our sketch development please contact us on our development email list
         * [dev@datasketches.apache.org](mailto:dev@datasketches.apache.org)